 Every year when budget time rolls around, many organizations find themselves asking the same question: “what are we going to do about our data?”
 Organizing scattered and large data sets is one of the top business challenges that companies face, but one that many regularly put off.

-Think about your own data stores: you have more data every year, every month, every day than ever before.
-Analyzing large, growing data sets is an urgent demand; it’s an emergency!
+Think about your own data stores: You have more data every year, every month, every day than ever before.
+Analyzing large, growing data sets isn’t just an urgent demand; it’s an emergency!
 The amount of data organizations are collecting is growing at breakneck speed, with more data created in the past two years than in the entire previous history of the human race.
 Yet with this surge in data, many organizations are either not able to draw insights from their data, or are not able to do so quickly enough.
 It is estimated that of all data collected, less than 1% is actually analyzed and used.
 Companies are sitting on a data gold mine, and they’re barely scratching the surface of its value!

-The 4 signs it’s time to invest in a BI solution
+The four signs it’s time to invest in a BI solution

 The 4 signs include: